rosannewang/journeyscapes/README.md

 ## Authors
-Created by Madison Sellers, Katherine P., Leanne Hou, and Rosanne Wang
+Created by Madison Sellers, Katherine Pereira Gamez, Leanne Hou, and Rosanne Wang

 ## License
 For open source projects, say how it is licensed.